skinnynoizze/pinwin/README.md

 ## PINWIN.xyz
 PinWin.xyz is the coolest betting platform for sports, politics, e-sports and more.
 We offer the best odds, live updates, and exclusive promotions.
+Powered by Azuro SDK & Smart Contracts and the open and transparent nature of blockchains like Polygon.

 ## Azuro Hackaton
 Template for working example app: